UBC-STAT/stat-545-guidebook/README.md

 ## Conversation

-We strongly encourage you to communicate with the teaching team _and_ your classmates.
+We strongly encourage you to communicate with the teaching team _and_ your classmates, both for getting help and other conversation.
 The best way to do this is by posting an Issue in one of the two `Discussion` GitHub repositories:

 1. Want to talk about content/coding issues?
 Post an Issue in the [Discussion](https://github.com/STAT545-UBC/Discussion) (public) repository.
 2. Want to talk about the course?
 Post an Issue in the [Discussion-Internal](https://github.com/STAT545-UBC/Discussion-Internal) (private) repository.
+3. Want to talk in person?
+Come visit us during office hours!
-3. Want to privately contact Vincenzo?
+4. Want to privately contact Vincenzo?
 Feel free to send me an email.
     - I look forward to receiving your email, though I do encourage you to post in one of the `Discussion` repositories unless it's really not appropriate for either platform.

 __Note__: